skyward-prompted/screenpipe/screenpipe-js/cli/src/commands/components/README.md

-# screenpipe-cli
+# skyprompt-cli

-a cli for adding screenpipe components to your project.
+a cli for adding skyprompt components to your project.

 ## Usage